 - Over-committing.
-When you’re bursting with Mojo, everybody wants you be a part of what your doing.
+When you’re bursting with Mojo, everybody wants you to be a part of what you’re doing.
 This can lead to over-commitment.
 It is “one of the sweet but risky blowbacks from having Mojo.”
-Understandably we don’t want to look weak, naturally we loved to be included, or perhaps we think we’re superhuman, but whatever the case it can kill our Mojo.
+Understandably we don’t want to look weak, naturally, we loved to be included, or perhaps we think we’re superhuman, but whatever the case it can kill our Mojo.

 - Waiting For the Facts to Change.
 This is wishful thinking.
 It is a common response to a setback.
 It’s the opposite of over-committing because while you’re waiting for a more comfortable set of facts to appear, you do nothing.
 Goldsmith helpfully advises: “When the facts are not to your liking, ask yourself, ‘What path would I take if I knew that the situation would not get better?’
 Then get ready to do that.”

 - Looking For Logic in All the Wrong Places.
 Humans are not always logical, yet we persist in trying to find logic where no logic exists or try to prove others wrong with our superior logic.
 Again Goldsmith nails it: “The next time you pride yourself on your superior ‘logic’ and damage relationships with people you need at work—or the people you love at home—ask yourself, ‘How logical was that?’”

 - Bashing the Boss.
 This should speak for itself.
 See acceptance.

 - Refusing to Change Because of “Sunk Costs.”
 “We persist in error,” says Goldsmith, “because we cannot admit error.”
 If your decisions are based on what you have to lose instead of what you have to gain, your “sunk costs” may be costing you more than you know.